-In addition to abundant sunshine and warm winters, Malta's easy banking and relatively low taxes make it a favoured expat destination.
-The island country is renowned for its advanced financial sector and is also an offshore banking haven.
+In addition to abundant sunshine and warm winters, Malta's easy banking and relatively low taxes make it popular among expats.
+The island country is renowned for its advanced financial sector and is also a fantastic offshore banking destination.

 Money in Malta